FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 >This section is only required if you used the same example images as the guide for the deployment.
 Otherwise, you are on your own from here!

 >[!example]
 >We'll use a command to forward a port from our local machine to a container on the pod, that way we can send HTTP requests from our machine, to a specific container within the pod.
+In this case, we have home-base exposed on port 81, so that is what we target during the port forward.
 >>[!info] Port Forwarding Command
 >>```shell
 >>kubectl port-forward your-pod-name your-local-port:your-container-port